gilliorem/grind/.ignore/notes.md

 `void get_arg`
 check whether arg is multiple digit values in that case return an int; or return the `char *` if it is not.

+Oct 03, 23:41
+I will create a new struct to represente the whole command.
+`char *name` because it is always going to be a string `t_context context` second arg can be different.
+Example:
+`add desire ID cost`: have 3 context elements `desire ID cost`

+I might need to drop the ARG and instead use one object...